hlasco/hpc_esc_401_solutions/README.md

-## Submissions for exercises in High performence computing
+## Submissions for exercises in High performance computing